as-celegen/upstash_dataset/README.md

 ## Available dataset classes

-5 Most common data organization patterns in redis have been implemented as dataset classes:
+The five most common data organization patterns in redis have been implemented as dataset classes:

 - RedisListDataset
 - RedisSortedSetDataset